Perturbation Duality for Robust and Distributionally Robust Optimization: Short and General Proofs: Introduction

 \section{Introduction}

-Duality is a fundamental tool for both analysis and application in the field of robust optimization.
-The literature abounds with techniques/paradigms for formulating and proving dual problems but the most popular approaches in (distributionally) robust optimization include saddle min-max, Lagrangian, and conic duality.
-An alternative perspective derives dual formulations through perturbation duality in the sense of Fenchel–Rockafellar convex analysis \citep{rockafellar1974conjugate}.
-In this approach, uncertain optimization problems are embedded into a family of perturbation problems whose value function is analyzed using convex conjugacy.
-Although this framework has long been central in convex analysis and infinite-dimensional optimization, it has only more recently been applied explicitly to (distributionally) robust optimization models.
-We show that such an application can be natural, blending well with mixing arguments in the context of distributionally robust optimization, and useful in its generality for robust optimization as a whole.
-In this note, we use the approach to: (1) derive new results and insights in a recent, prominent robust paradigm centered around optimal transport \citep{jiajin2025unifying}; and (2) unify a central, overarching principle for the field known as \textit{robust duality}, or \textit{primal-worst equals dual-best} \citep{zhen2025unified, beck2009duality}, providing short and general proofs.
+Duality is a fundamental tool for analysis and application in robust and distributionally robust optimization (RO/DRO).
+While most RO/DRO duality results are derived through saddle-point, Lagrangian, or conic arguments, an alternative route derives duals via convex conjugacy after embedding the uncertain problem in a family of perturbed problems \citep{rockafellar1974conjugate}.
+Although this framework has long been central in convex analysis and infinite-dimensional optimization, it has been used only sparingly in RO/DRO.
+We show that it provides a natural and unifying language for RO/DRO duality: in DRO, it blends with ``mixing arguments" to identify the needed regularity for primal-dual equality; in RO, it unifies robust dual formulations.
+In particular, by recasting primal-dual equality as the stability of a perturbation limit, this perspective helps distinguish conditions that are essential from proof-specific technical assumptions.
+In this work, we use the approach to: (1) derive new results and insights in a recent, prominent DRO framework centered on optimal transport \citep{jiajin2025unifying}; and (2) unify a central RO duality principle known as \textit{robust duality}, or \textit{primal-worst equals dual-best} \citep{zhen2025unified, beck2009duality}.